Many who wish to acquire power, status, and riches, start from that book.

 - #22.
 Use Surrender As A Tool – Just So You Get The Reputation Of A Quitter

 - #24.
-Play The Perfect Courtier – And Never Focus On, You Know… Actual Skills & Results
+Play The Perfect Courtier – And Lose Sight of Actual Skills & Results

 - #26.
 Keep Your Hands Clean – Except This Is Now How Power Players Move